thalium/idatag/README.md

 * Reset filters
 * Paint offset (not implemented yet)

+Also, IDATag contextual menu is accessible from different views:
+* Functions view
+* Names view
+* Disassembly view

 ## Configuration

 The plugin can be configured with a specific folder to store tag files and username.